Psy-Fer/interARTIC/docs/usage.md

     sequencing_summary.txt
 ```

-Note that this how MinKnow produces data when live basecalling is enabled.
-If not rename rename directories/files in the input folder to: fast5_pass, fast5_fail, fastq_pass, fastq_fail, sequencing_summary.txt.
+Note that, this how MinKNOW currently produces data when live basecalling is enabled.
+If they are different, please rename the corresponding directories/files to: `fast5_pass`, `fast5_fail`, `fastq_pass`, `fastq_fail`, sequencing_summary.txt.

-If you have some custom data, you can create directories to adhere to the structure discussed above and place the files accordingly.
-For medaka pipieline, fast5 files and the sequencing summary file are not required.
-You can simply place one or more fastq files under *fastq_pass*.
-For nanopolish pipeline, you can place fastq file/s in  *fastq_pass*, the corresponding fast5 files under *fast5_pass* and the sequencing_summary file.
+If you have some nanopore custom data, you can create a directory structure that adhere to the structure discussed above (give alpha-numeric names of your choice for `experiment_group`, `sample_id` and the `uid`) and place the files accordingly.
+For *medaka* pipeline, only the *.fastq* files are required.
+You can simply place one or more *.fastq* files under a subdirectory named *fastq_pass*.
+For nanopolish pipeline,have to place *.fastq* file/s in  *fastq_pass*, the corresponding fast5 file/s under `fast5_pass` and the sequencing_summary file under the name sequencing_summary.txt.

-If a particular experiment contains multiplexed samples, a CSV file containing the data's sample names and barcodes should be placed in the sample-barcodes directory specified during the configuration step above.
+If a particular experiment contains multiplexed samples, a .csv file that matches the sample names to the barcodes should be placed in the sample-barcodes directory specified during the configuration step above.

-A sample CSV file for a dataset with four multiplexed samples using native barcodes is below:
+An example sample .csv file for a dataset with four multiplexed samples using native barcodes is below:

 ```
 sample1,NB03